Statement of Principles on Policing and Community Engagement

 - Accountability: Independent oversight agencies should be adequately funded and provided with sufficiently trained staff, free of any conflicts of interests with the agencies of law enforcement they oversee.
 Oversight agencies and governing bodies should be required to report their findings to the state legislature, the police chiefs and sheriffs that they oversee, and to the public.
 Reporting, while always being mindful of the privacy of individuals, should include an analysis of complaints and internal investigations and how those were handled.
 Oversight agencies should also be required to review the internal policies of law enforcement agencies, as well as their training practices and other issues that merit public concern.
 Adopting evidence-based training practices for law enforcement agencies should be encouraged, including those outlining the use of restraint when concerning the use of force.

-- Government Reform: Some structural barriers to good policing that should be removed include reforming civil asset forfeiture and not overemphasizing total citations or arrest numbers.
-Blanket immunity protections for illegal or unconstitutional government actions should be reformed.
+- Government Reform: Some police procedures that should be reformed include civil asset forfeiture, no-knock warrants, and the overreliance on total citations or arrest numbers.
+Blanket immunity protections for illegal or unconstitutional government actions also should be reformed.
 Additionally, labor agreements between public sector employees and their unions should be reviewed.
-Laws that prevent or make very difficult the ability of government employers to discipline or terminate public employees in any agency who perform improperly should be reformed.
+Laws that prohibit disclosure of police disciplinary records or prevent or make very difficult the ability of government employers to discipline or terminate public employees in any agency who perform improperly should be reformed.

-- Citizen Empowerment: Law enforcement agencies should be encouraged to develop alternative measures of success, such as community engagement and positive interactions with their communities.
+- Citizen Empowerment: Law enforcement agencies should be encouraged to develop additional measures of success, such as community engagement and positive interactions with their communities.